EduardoSebastianRodriguez/LEMURS/README.md

 # LEMURS: LEarning distributed MUlti-Robot interactionS

-This repo provides the code for our paper "LEMURS: Learning Distributed Multi-robot Interactions".
+This repository provides the code for our paper "LEMURS: Learning Distributed Multi-robot Interactions".
 Please check out our project website for more details: https://eduardosebastianrodriguez.github.io/LEMURS/.

 ## Dependencies